SorensenUCSC/CSE113-wi2024/overview.md

 * **Module 3: Concurrent Data Structures** This module will discuss concurrent objects and how to reason about them.
 We will discuss several implementations and show how they can be used in load balancing and software pipelining.

-* **Module 4: Reasoning about Concurrency** This module will discuss how to reason about concurrent programs, including memory consistency and fairness.

-* **Module 5: Heterogenous Parallelism (GPGPU)** This module will discuss heterogenous programming, with a focus on GPGPU programming.
+* **Module 4: Parallel Programming on GPGPUs** This module will discuss general purpose (GP) GPU programming.
 We will discuss the SIMT programming model, hierarchical execution, and different architectural considerations when optimizing programs.

+* **Module 5: Advanced topics** This module will discuss advanced topics, including memory consistency and fairness.

 ## Class Format

-Each class is 65 minutes.
+Each class is 95 minutes.
 I will plan to be available 10 minutes before class starts and 10 minutes afterwards.

 _Non-protected materials_ will be hosted on this website.
-This includes the schedule, lectures, and references, etc.
+This includes the schedule, lecture slides, and references, etc.

 _Protected materials_ will be hosted on a Canvas website that you will need your university credentials to access.
 These materials include homeworks, zoom links, lecture recordings, tests, grades, etc.

 _A Class forum_ will be provided in Piazza.
-If you organize other forums outside of the class Piazza (e.g. discord), you must adhere to academic integrity and be kind to each other.
+If you organize other forums outside of the class Piazza (e.g. discord), you must adhere to academic integrity and be kind and respectful.

 ## Quiz/Attendance

 Live discussions and synchronous class attendance are a valuable part of the learning experience.
 I expect you to make an effort to synchronously attend this class, whether on Zoom on in-person.

 I plan to upload recordings of the class to canvas, but this is not a substitute for attendance.
 This will be graded using a small quiz given at the end of the class.
 Please do not submit the quiz unless you either attended or watched the lecture.
-If you submit a quiz without this, it will be considered a breach of academic integrity.

 You can have up to 3 absences that will not affect your grade.